 What you're hiring is a guide.

 Verification is the first hole, not the whole job.
-AI is about to reshape how practices run — scheduling, recall, intake, reporting, patient communication — and most owners have nobody whose job is to watch that corner.
-That's the role: a fractional AI operator for your practice.
-I find where you bleed time, build the tool, keep it running, and keep you ahead of what's coming — so you're never the last practice to figure it out.
+Capture rate and ASP move because someone changed what a human says at a specific moment — scheduling, recall, intake, reporting are next.
+Most owners have nobody whose job is to watch that corner.
+That's the role: a fractional AI operator for your practice, so you're never the last practice to figure it out.

 I build and run the AI-assisted pipeline systems for a PE-backed healthcare M&A platform, and I've evaluated hundreds of practice transactions from the buyer's side.
 I've seen exactly where practice operations leak time and money — and what it looks like when software actually fixes it.